eslint/eslint/docs/rules/valid-jsdoc.md

 This rule does not report missing JSDoc comments for classes, functions, or methods.

+**Note:** This rule does not support all of the Google Closure documentation tool's use cases.
+As such, some code such as `(/**number*/ n => n * 2);` will be flagged as missing appropriate function JSDoc comments even though `/**number*/` is intended to be a type hint and not a documentation block for the function.
+We don't recommend using this rule if you use type hints in this way.

 Examples of **incorrect** code for this rule:

 ```js